MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/UnitedStates/how-to-print-troubleshooting-reports.md

 ---
     title: How to Print Troubleshooting Reports
-    description: The following troubleshooting reports are available to assist Microsoft Certified Partners with troubleshooting issues:
+    description: Several troubleshooting reports are available to assist Microsoft Certified Partners with troubleshooting issues.

     author: SorenGP

     ms.prod: "dynamics-nav-2017"